 Prior to 2015, when the Truth and Reconciliation Commission of Canada published its final report and 94 calls to action, much of the history of the Crown-Indigenous relations was not taught in schools so simply was unknown to a vast percentage of the population.
 “I just didn’t know” is a common refrain when the topics of residential schools or the sixties scoop or the relocation of Inuit come up.

-We created an abbreviated timeline of decrees, Act, policies, reports, and events that have shaped Indigenous history in Canada.
+We created an abbreviated timeline of decrees, Acts, policies, reports, and events that have shaped Indigenous history in Canada.

-If you are interested in learning more, below the info graph, we have articles that delve into each point in the history.
+If you are interested in learning more, below the info graph, we have articles that delve into each point on the timeline.

-Here's the list of articles that expand on the :
+Here's the list of articles that expand on the timeline: